Javascript is not enabled.

 spinner image Chicken and hamburgers cooked on outdoor gas grill

 Grilling is becoming increasingly popular.
-You can find a grill or smoker in 70 percent of American households, the highest percentage recorded since the Hearth, Patio & Barbecue Association (HPBA) began tracking consumer trends, according to its 2022 report.
-In fact, 38 percent of grill owners purchased a new grill over the past two years.
+You can find a grill or smoker in 70 percent of American households, the highest percentage recorded since the Hearth, Patio & Barbecue Association (HPBA) began tracking consumer trends, according to its 2023 report.

 However, as popular as grilling may be, the grill likely isn't the most commonly used cooking appliance you own.
 So it's understandable that cooking mistakes can be made, even by the most proficient home chefs, that can put health at risk — especially the health of older adults.